efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 Each pydevmgr objects (see above) are made of a configuration and some runtime variables such as a ua-client that goes from the device to the nodes during creation.
-The configuration dictate how the Object should behave, instanciating two object (with similar classes) with the same configuration shall result to exactly the same behavior.
+The configuration dictate how the Object should behave, instanciating two objects (with similar classes) with the same configuration shall result to exactly the same behavior.
 Each object has a ``.new`` method.
 Its role is to build the object within the context of its parent.
 For instance, when creating an interface from a device the Ua communication object is transfered, as well as when creating a node from the interface.